furokku/ugoserver-dev/README.md

 # UGOSERVER

 ## what the hell is this ???
 This is a little side/hobby project I've taken on after not being satisfied with the current state of pbsds' hatena-server.
+Besides, the dependency on Sudomemo's DNS and authentication server and its implementation in hatena-server makes my head hurt.

 The code may be messy, as I am a novice programmer in Go and this is my first real project in it.